 Backsiphonage: This phenomenon occurs when the supply pressure is reduced to 0 psi or below, which may cause a vacuum within the water supply system.
 This could be a result of high usage demand, fire flows, line breaks, or turning off the main supply for maintenance and repair.

 Most new homes have the hose bib backflow preventer already built into hose bibs.
-If they do the hose bib will have a plastic cap on the hose bib (see picture below).
-If you do not have a backflow prevention device on your hose bib you can buy one for less than $15.
+If you have one of these hose bibs it will have a plastic cap on the hose bib (see picture below).
+If you do not have a backflow prevention device on your hose bib you can buy one for less than $20.
 If you are not sure and you live within the boundaries of Mutton Hollow Improvement District you can call or email us and we will verify your current backflow protection devices.

-Lawn irrigation systems if connected to the Mutton Hollow Improvement Districts water system are required to have a testable backflow prevention device installed after the main sprinkler shut off valve.
+Lawn irrigation systems if connected to the Mutton Hollow Improvement Districts water system are required to have a testable backflow prevention device installed after the main sprinkler system shut off valve.
 If using a Reduced Pressure (RP) backflow assembly or Pressure Vacuum Breaker (PVB) they must be installed at least 12" above the ground and/or the highest sprinkler in your irrigation system.
-A testable Double Check (DC) valve may be installed below grade in a irrigation box.
-Below are pictures of these three backflow protection devices.
+Below are pictures of these two backflow protection devices.

 Cross connections can also cause a contamination of our water system.
 Cross-connection means "Any actual or potential connection between a drinking (potable) water system and an unapproved water supply or other source of contamination.
 For example, if you have a pump moving non-potable water and hook into the drinking water system to supply water for the pump seal, a cross-connection or mixing between the two water systems can occur.
 This mixing may lead to contamination of the drinking water."
 This connection can be from connecting an unapproved well or spring into our public water system.
 A cross connection is also pumping water from a creek, stream or lake into a lawn irrigation system (sprinkler system) which is also connected to the Mutton Hollow Improvement District water system.